 What is a comprehensive psychological assessment?
 You can expect the following:

-- Administration of standardized cognitive, achievement, and neuropsychological tests
+- Administration of standardized cognitive/intellectual, achievement, and (if needed) neuropsychological tests

 - Review of relevant school records and/or medical records (if available)

 - Theory-driven conceptualization of "what is going on"

 - Feedback session to review results and discuss our conceptualization